Hydepwns/beachPatrol/README.md

 poetry install
 ```

-5. Download and install Redis if you haven't already.
-You can download it from [here](https://redis.io/download).
+5. [Download](https://redis.io/download) and install Redis if you haven't already.

 6. Start two instances of Redis by running the following commands in two separate terminal windows.
 Replace <port_number_1> and <port_number_2> with the port numbers you want to use (e.g., 6379 and 6380):